-Asparagus plants are monoecious—meaning each individual plant is either male or female.
+Asparagus plants are monoecious—meaning each individual asparagus plant is either male or female.
 Some varieties of asparagus, such as Jersey Knight and Jersey Giant, produce all male or primarily male plants, so they’re more productive—male plants yield more harvestable shoots because they don’t have to invest energy in producing seeds.
-Choose an all-male variety if high yield is your primary goal.
-If you like to experiment, you may also want to grow an heirloom variety or a purple-stalked variety like Purple Passion.
-With an all-male variety, twenty-five plants are usually adequate for a household of four; plant double that amount for standard varieties.
+Choose an all-male asparagus variety if high yield is your primary goal.
+If you like to experiment, you may also want to grow an heirloom asparagus variety or a purple-stalked variety like Purple Passion.
+With an all-male variety, 25 plants are usually adequate for a household of four; plant double that amount for standard varieties.
 (Ardent asparagus lovers recommend tripling these quantities.)

 Starting asparagus from 1-year-old crowns gives you a year’s head start over seed-grown plants.
 Two-year-old crowns are usually not a bargain.
 They tend to suffer more from transplant shock and won’t produce any faster than 1-year-old crowns.
 Buy crowns from a reputable nursery that sells fresh, firm, disease-free roots.
 Plant them immediately if possible; otherwise, wrap them in slightly damp sphagnum moss until you are ready to plant.

 To plant asparagus crowns, dig trenches 12 inches wide and 6 inches deep (8 inches in sandy soil) down the center of the prepared bed.
 Soak the crowns in compost tea for 20 minutes before planting.
 Place the crowns in the trenches 1½ to 2 feet apart; top them with 2 to 3 inches of soil.
 Two weeks later, add another inch or two of soil.
 Continue adding soil periodically until the soil is slightly mounded above surface level to allow for settling.

 Related: The Trick To Growing Asparagus In Containers